haiiliin/pyabaqus/README.md

 # pyabaqus
- Type hints for python scripting of Abaqus
+ Type hints for Python scripting of Abaqus

 ## Other links